 - Add chopped kale, stir to combine and cook for an additional 5 minutes, or until kale is tender.

-- Top with desired amount of lime juice and fresh chopped cilantro.
+- Top with desired amount of lime juice and fresh chopped cilantro when serving.